 Setting a timer is already a pretty straightforward process.
 You can manually access the Timer app on your iPhone or iPad by opening the Clock app and tapping on the Timer tab.

 But when you use Timers with Siri, they become far more convenient to use in everyday situations.

-Say you spent the last couple of hours preparing an impressive feast for your friends and realize it’s time to get cleaned up and ready to be the dutiful host/hostess.
-So you set the alarm on your oven, to let you know when you need to add some vital ingredients.
+Say you spent the last couple of hours preparing an impressive feast for your friends, and realize it’s time to get cleaned up and ready to be the dutiful host/hostess.
+You set the alarm on your oven to let you know when you need to add some vital ingredients.

-So far so good, but what if you’re getting ready on the other side of the house, and won’t be able to hear the alarm?
+So far, so good, but what if you’re getting ready on the other side of the house and won’t be able to hear the alarm on your oven?

 Siri rides to the rescue again.

 Activate Siri on an iPhone by using one of these options:

 - Say “Hey Siri” followed by your request.